SystemsApproach/5G/cloud.rst

   even tens of thousands of edge sites.
 Scaling up the ability to remotely orchestrate that many edge sites (even at just the infrastructure level) will be a qualitatively different challenge than managing a single datacenter.
-Research is need to scale both the edge platform and widely deployed edge services.
+Research is needed to scale both the edge platform and widely deployed edge services.

 .. _reading_democratizing: